RedDB Cloud · Open core

 Same engine, same file format.
 Self-host means you run the binary, manage backups, scale yourself.
 Cloud is the same binary plus a control plane that handles deploys, backups, metrics and updates.
 There is no Cloud-only feature in the engine.

-Self-host: continuous backup hooks for S3, R2, GCS, Turso and D1, plus WAL archiving for point-in-time recovery.
+Self-host: continuous backup hooks for major object-storage providers plus WAL archiving for point-in-time recovery.
 Cloud: managed backups, scheduled snapshots and (on the Scale tier) read replicas across regions.

 Cloud writes the same .rdb file format as self-host and exports continuous backups to a bucket you own.
 The CLI imports those backups directly.
 Worst case: you keep running the open-source build with no migration.

 SurrealDB and EdgeDB are multi-model engines but neither ships native ASK / RAG.
 Supabase is managed Postgres with extensions — great if Postgres is enough for you.
-RedDB&apos;s differentiation is the cross-model ASK plus the seven first-class data models in one engine, with both managed and embedded distribution.
+RedDB&apos;s differentiation is the cross-model ASK plus the nine first-class data models (tables, documents, graphs, vectors, KV, cache, time-series, queues, probabilistic) in one engine, with both managed and embedded distribution.

 Cache-hit reads land under 1ms.
 Bulk insert via gRPC sustains roughly 241k ops/sec on commodity hardware.
 OLAP-heavy GROUP BY work is currently 2–5× behind ClickHouse.
 Benchmarks and methodology live in the repo.